 I did not know this girl, or her family.
 But after I hung up the phone, I thought about it.
 I thought about her and her family.
 I thought about my brother and his family.

 I thought of how terrible it is to have a life snuffed out in the blossom of youth, a whole life ahead of her and all of the joys and sorrows that would have gone along with that life.

 I thought of the terrible, unfair nature of life and how it rips the guts out of people.
 I thought about the finality of it all.
 I thought about how this girl’s family will cope with the loss of their baby.
 To me, 16 is still a baby.

 I couldn’t imagine how terrible it must be for them.
 But I know that it is.

 I have another friend, that I met through blogging, who lost her son not all that long ago in a wreck on an icy road.
-I can see her tears and pain in the words that wrote and that she writes.
+I can see her tears and pain in the words that she wrote and that she still writes today.
 She is a strong woman of faith.
 But the pain is there.
 Of course it is.
 Time will ease it, sometimes.
 But it will never go away.
 Not in this lifetime.

 Another friend just lost her sister in-law (age 26) a few days ago in an off road vehicle accident that almost killed her brother as well.
 In the blink of an eye a mother of two little ones, a wife, daughter, and sister, is gone.

 Death is not a “passing”.
 It is death.
 It is the end of being.
 It is final.
 There is not an automatic segway into some etherial Shangri-la.
 When you die, you are dead.
 You no longer ‘are’.
 I emphasize this fact because of all the “spitituality” that is floating around out there in our biblically illiterate society.
 We fear death, so we make it palatable.
 We turn it into something that we can handle.

 Well, I don’t know about you, but I can’t handle it.

 Death is not something that I can soften, or paint with cheery colors, or laugh off with fatalism.